 Building a data processing pipeline using a directory table¶

-You can combine a directory table, which tracks and stores file-level metadata on a stage, with other Snowflake objects such as streams and tasks to build a data processing pipeline.
+Build a data processing pipeline by combining a directory table, which tracks and stores file-level metadata on a stage, with other Snowflake objects such as streams and tasks.

 A stream records data manipulation language (DML) changes made to a directory table, table, external table, or the underlying tables in a view.
-A task executes a single action, which can be a SQL command or an extensive UDF.
-You can schedule a task or run it on-demand.
+A task executes a single action, which can be a SQL command or an extensive user-defined function (UDF).
+You can schedule a task to run periodically, or run a task on demand.

 Example: Create a simple pipeline to process PDFs¶